madariss5/Blacksky-XMD/HEROKU.md

 4. Try restarting the dyno: `heroku restart`
 5. Make sure worker dyno is active (not web dyno)
 6. Check if session ID is valid and properly formatted
+7. Ensure you're using the correct dyno type (basic)

 For support, create an issue in the GitHub repository.